- Jonathan Clowes Ltd

 She made a return to realist fiction with Diary of a Good Neighbour (1983) and If the Old Could...
 (1984), sent to her publisher under the pseudonym Jane Somers.
 They were turned down for publication several times and when published had only small print runs and few reviews.
 When the truth was uncovered, the books were, of course, reprinted to much greater acclaim.

 Lessing's more recent novels have continued to confront taboos and challenge preconceptions, generating many different and conflicting critical opinions.
 In The Good Terrorist (1985), Lessing returned to the political arena, through the story of a group of political activists who set up a squat in London.
 The book was awarded the WH Smith Literary Award.
-The Fifth Child (1988) is also concerned with alienation and the dangers inherent in a closed social group.
-Harriet and David react to the hedonism and excesses of the 1960s by setting themselves up in a large house and embarking on an enthusiastic programme of childbearing and domestic bliss.
+The Fifth Child (1988) is also concerned with alienation and the dangers inherent in a closed social group: in it, a married couple reacts to the hedonism and excesses of the 1960s by setting themselves up in a large house and embarking on an enthusiastic programme of childbearing and domestic bliss.
 Their fifth child, however, emerges as a malevolent, troll-like and angry figure who quickly disrupts the family idyll.

 The acclaimed first volume of her autobiography, Under My Skin (1994), won the James Tait Black Memorial Prize (for biography), and was followed by a second volume, Walking in the Shade: Volume II of My Autobiography 1949-1962 (1997).

-Doris Lessing's recent fiction includes Ben, in the World (2000), a sequel to the The Fifth Child, and, The Sweetest Dream (2001), which follows the fortunes of a family through the twentieth century, set in London during the 1960s and contemporary Africa; the grandmothers (2003), a collection of four short novels centred on an unconventional extended family; Time Bites (2004), a selection of essays based on her life experiences; and Alfred and Emily (2008), which explores the lives of her parents.
+Lessing's later fiction includes Ben, in the World (2000), a sequel to the The Fifth Child; The Sweetest Dream (2001), which follows the fortunes of a family through the twentieth century, set in London during the 1960s and contemporary Africa; the grandmothers (2003), a collection of four short novels centred on an unconventional extended family; Time Bites (2004), a selection of essays based on her life experiences; and Alfred and Emily (2008), which explores the lives of her parents.
 She was made a Companion of Honour by the British Government in 1999, and is President of Booktrust, the educational charity that promotes books and reading.
 In 2001 she received the David Cohen British Literature Prize.